Symptoms of Depression, the Invisible Disease

 3. Depression is not caused by sadness

-Depression is usually associated with sadness.
+We usually associate depression with sadness.
 However, most of the time it is like a “giant ball” made up of many different aspects.
-A lot of little things that create a tough barrier.
+A lot of little things that create an insurmountable barrier.

 Seasonal depression is another form of the disease and is linked to a lack of sunlight and feelings of loneliness.
 It’s something worth being aware of.